sass/sass/proposal/package-importer.d.ts.md

   interface Options<sync extends 'sync' | 'async'> {
     /**
      * Whether or not to enable the built-in package importer to resolve any url
      * with the `pkg` scheme.
-This importer follows Node.js resolution logic *
+This importer follows Node.js resolution logic.
+     *
      * @defaultValue `false`
      * @category Input